meteor/meteor/content/ui-ux.md

 });
 ```

+Typically, you use `.throttle()` if you are OK with the event happening during the user series of actions (i.e. you don't mind the multiple, throttled events happening over time, as in this case), whereas you use `.debounce()` if you want an event to just happen *once* at the end of all the repeated user-generated events.

 #### Limiting re-rendering

 Even if you aren't saving data over the wire to the database on every user input, sometimes you still may wish to update in-memory data stores on every user change.
 In theory this is fine, but in practice sometimes if updating that data store triggers a lot of UI changes, you can see poor performance (and missed keystrokes) when you do that.
-In such cases you can limit re-rendering by throttling such changes in a similar way to the way we throttle the method call above.
+In such cases you can limit re-rendering by throttling such changes in a similar way to the way we throttle the method call above (although you might use `.debounce()` to ensure the changes happen only after the user has stopped typing).

 #### Scroll events